Ansh-Panwar/ML_Project/README.md

-# 🤖 Decipher
+# 🚀 ML Explorer

-A comprehensive web application for training, analyzing, and deploying machine learning models with an intuitive user interface.
+A powerful web application for training, analyzing, and deploying machine learning models with an intuitive user interface.

 ## 🌟 Features

 ### 📊 Dataset Management

 -   Upload and store preprocessed datasets
--   Load sample datasets (Titanic, Iris)
+-   Load sample datasets (Titanic, Iris, Mushrooms)
 -   Persistent storage for future use
 -   Easy dataset selection and management